MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ## OPENCORE PACKAGE & PREPARATION

-**What is OpenCore**<div align="justify">Referred to as a package of "boot-loader" and also a [chain-loading](https://en.wikipedia.org/wiki/Chain_loadings) software.
+**What is OpenCore**<div align="justify">Referred to as a package of boot-loader and also a [chain-loading](https://en.wikipedia.org/wiki/Chain_loadings) software.
 It is a complex software program, used to call the operating systems MacOS, Linux, and Windows.
 In addition, it also has the ability to inject new data into MacOS operating systems such as SMBIOS, Advanced Configuration Table and Power Interface (ACPI), and Kernel Extension (Kext).
 The package contains additional UEFI support common libraries shared by other projects in [Acidanthera](https://github.com/acidanthera).
 The primary purpose of the library set is to provide supplemental functionality for Apple-specific UEFI drivers.
 Key features:</div>

 - 🚀	Apple disk image loading support
 - 🚀	Apple keyboard input aggregation